onzfonz/comp227/src/content/3/en/part3d.md

 Before we move on to the next part, we will take a look at an important tool called [lint](<https://en.wikipedia.org/wiki/Lint_(software)>).
 Wikipedia says the following about lint:

-> <i>Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors.
+> *Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors.
   The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
-Lint-like tools generally perform static analysis of source code.</i>
+  Lint-like tools generally perform static analysis of source code.*

 In compiled statically typed languages like Java, IDEs like NetBeans can point out errors in the code, even ones that are more than just compile errors.
 Additional tools for performing [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) like [checkstyle](https://checkstyle.sourceforge.io), can be used for expanding the capabilities of the IDE to also point out problems related to style, like indentation.